 As a recipient of federal funds through USDOT, ADOT is held to a standard of nondiscrimination as further described in this document.
 These guidelines, identified as Title VI Nondiscrimination Implementation Program Plan (Title VI Plan), were developed in accordance with federal compliance guidelines.
-Furthermore, this Title VI Plan has been reviewed by department directors and various agency administrators who are committed to the implementation of these policies.
+Furthermore, as part of the implementation process, this Title VI Plan is shared with internal ADOT department directors and external agency administrators as part of the implementation process.

-To request further information, please contact Title VI/ADA Nondiscrimination Program Coordinators, Danielle Valentine and Krystal Smith at ADOT Civil Rights Office, 206 S. 17th Ave., MD 155A Phoenix, AZ 85007, (602)712-8946, civilrightsoffice@azdot.gov
+To request further information, please contact the Title VI Nondiscrimination Program Coordinator, Danielle Valentine, at (602) 712-8946 or Dvalentine@azdot.gov.